EclecticGriffin/notsciibot/README.md

 frequently cause the environment to behave slowly.

-The handler class in the notebooks can handle saving and loading the model so that trained versions may be retrieved and there is documentation regarding their use within the notebooks themselves.
+The handler class in the notebooks can handle saving and loading the model so that trained versions may be retrieved.
+There is documentation regarding their use within the notebooks themselves.

 In general, the notebooks are heavily commented to make their